 Whiplash is an injury to your neck.
 It is caused by your neck bending forcibly forward and then backward, or vice versa.
-The injury, which is poorly understood, usually involves the muscles, discs, nerves, and tendons in your neck.
+The injury, which is poorly understood, usually involves the muscles, disks, nerves, and tendons in your neck.

 Most whiplash injuries result from a collision that includes sudden acceleration or deceleration.
 Many whiplash injuries occur when you are involved in a rear-end automobile collision.
 They also happen as a result of a sports injury, particularly during contact sports.